JakobMiksch/geospatial-cli/README.md

 # Geospatial Commandline Tools

-A collection of geospatial programs with commandline interface:
+A collection of geospatial programs with commandline interface.
+The starting point of the list was this [tweet](https://twitter.com/JakobMiksch/status/1358012117924904960) which contains many useful responses.

 - [GDAL/OGR](https://gdal.org/)
 - [PROJ](https://proj.org/index.html)